Skip to main content

 Testosterone a Guardian of Neural Integrity

 In both men and women, testosterone performs critical functions in the brain.
 It is a potent neuroprotective agent, helping to shield neurons from damage.
 Its presence is associated with improved spatial and verbal memory.
-When are optimal, individuals often report a greater sense of mental clarity and focus.
+When testosterone levels are optimal, individuals often report a greater sense of mental clarity and focus.

 A decline in this hormone can correlate with a rise in the “brain fog” that so many adults describe, a feeling of mental slowness and difficulty concentrating.
 Restoring testosterone to a healthy physiological range can help lift this fog, enhancing the brain’s ability to process information efficiently.